Samagra-Development/docs/docs/Form Management Module.md

 | Phone      | optional on form send to include deviceID in the submission and required for forms that capture device metadata |

-**Q2: My build is failing, What should I do to debug?**
+**Q3My build is failing, What should I do to debug?**<br/>
 Here are the approaches you could follow;
 a) Please sync your gradle and clean your project.
 b) Check for dependency resolution errors, check the downloaded roject to see the type and version of libraries imported.
 c) Check your google-services.jsn, it should be compatible with the applicationId mentioned in your project build.gradle

-**Q3: My forms don't seem to behave in the way they are supposed to be.
-What should I do?**
+**Q4 My forms don't seem to behave in the way they are supposed to be.
+What should I do?**<br/>
 Please check the same forms that you have configured on XLS, on the ODK Collect app, if the form doesn't work there, please check your form structure, you will have to debug to check as this means there has been some issue with your form.

-**Q4: How can I configure auto-sending the forms on internet connectivity issue?**
+**Q5How can I configure auto-sending the forms on internet connectivity issue?**<br/>
 ODK is a robust tool developed to handle offline scenarios.
 Auto send When enabled in setings.json (Add "autosend": "on"), forms are sent immediately when they are finalized, if the device can connect to the internet.
 If an internet connection is not available at the time of finalization, your finalized forms will be queued to send as soon as connectivity is established.
 You can specify whether to send over WiFi, cellular data, or both.

 ## Coming Soon

+Please keep following this section to follow latest upcoming updates.